Ke'Bryan Hayes Preview, Player Props: Pirates vs. Royals

 Ke'Bryan Hayes At The Plate

-- Among qualified hitters in MLB, his batting average ranks 46th, his on-base percentage ranks 111th, and he is 71st in the league in slugging.
+- Among the qualifying hitters, he ranks 49th in batting average, while his on-base percentage ranks 109th and he is 66th in slugging.

-- In 29.2% of his games this year, Hayes has tallied at least one RBI.
-In 12 of those games (12.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in eight contests.
+- In 29.9% of his games this year, Hayes has tallied at least one RBI.
+In 13 of those games (13.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.